avaneev/prvhash/README.md

 builds-up, and may cause a "quantum leap" in understanding of the core of mathematics.

+One may also apply a "pareidolia" argument: humans tend to "see things" in what may not be in any way meaningful.
+However, this argument is often weak: when we see a parabola, which is a generally-recognizable pattern, it has a meaning since it induces mathematical reasoning about underlying mathematical tendencies and relationships.
+In the imagery presented above, however, mathematical reasoning may not yet be obvious, even if in its probable extreme it touches cosmology and source of human intelligence.

 ## Thanks ##

 The author would like to thank Reini Urban for [his SMHasher